 The best way to know for sure how many tweets we've posted on your behalf each day is to purchase a Tweet Stash, which is an itemized list of all the tweets and retweets that your book is mentioned in throughout your entire book listing.
 See more here.

-Answer: Tweet Splashes are designed to promote your book in a general fashion over an extended period of time.
+Answer: Book listings are designed to promote your book in a general fashion over an extended period of time.